AdwoaSerwah/QuizyPal/README.md

 ### Environment Variables

-**Create a `.env` file in the root directory of your project and populate it with the following variables**:
+Create a `.env` file in the root directory of your project and populate it with the following variables:

 ```plaintext
 MYSQL_ROOT_PASSWORD=your_root_password